 We recommend trying their pancakes with maple syrup and strawberries or their turkey club sandwich served with bacon, tomato, and avocado.
 But get there quick; this is a popular spot and gets super busy on a weekend.

-Opened in 2017, the L’Artesana team are new kids on the block, but that doesn’t mean they can’t cook up a good brunch in Barcelona!
+Opened in 2017, the L’Artesana team are new kids on the block, but that doesn’t mean they can’t cook up a good brunch!
 Every weekday, they offer a ‘spoon’ breakfast, like traditional callos, a spicy stew that’s made with tripe.
 You’ll also find a delicious eggs benedict, sandwiches made with seasonal ingredients, as well as ham, cured sausages, and salads.